 - Limits On Other Credit Cards – If you have many credit cards with large limits, your new creditor will want to offer you a small limit.
 This is because you are already stretched with debt, and they don’t want to lend to someone who may struggle to pay them back.
 If they do, they may offer you a very low limit.

 You may find that when you try to put a transaction through, your card is declined.
 This is because you have no credit left to spend.

 You could be charged additional fees if you go over your limit.
 This is on top of the interest on your credit, making borrowing that much more expensive.

-This may also damage your credit record, lowering your score, and inciting future trouble when trying to borrow money.
+This may also damage your credit record, lowering your score, and inciting future trouble when trying to borrow money (see also: Bad Credit Loans and Can I Get a Loan With No Credit Check).
 This will be the gradual result of exceeding your limit time and time again.
 Nevertheless, you should carefully mind how much you are spending to protect your finances, for both now and the future.